 - International Accounting

 - Environmental Accounting

-To specialize, you can either take an accounting program with an emphasis on the specialty of choice or choose your own classes that interest you.
+To specialize, you can take an accounting program with an emphasis on the specialty of your choice.
+Or you can choose classes that interest you.
 It can be helpful to meet with a counselor if you are not sure which courses you should schedule when you know which area you would like to work in.

 Related Resource: MBA in Accounting

 You do not just have to fit one stereotype to work in accounting.
-There are a long list of different careers and titles in the field that you can pursue once you have a CPA license.
-Make sure that you browse all of the options and choose the right graduate program so that you can specialize a CPA degree to attain knowledge in the right areas of the discipline.
+There’s a long list of different careers and titles in the field that you can pursue once you have a CPA license.
+Make sure that you browse all of the options and choose the right graduate program so that you can specialize in a CPA degree program that’s best for you.